Dynamical systems analysis of an Einstein-Cartan ekpyrotic nonsingular bounce cosmology: Additional numerical simulation results

 The initial conditions are varied from run to run.
 For the parameter sets labelled (a)-(e) in the captions the choices are summarized in Table~\ref{tab:ecem_params}; $z_0$ is always fixed by the constraint.
 Closed geometry corresponds to $\Omega_k<0$.

 \FloatBarrier

 \textit{Choice of seeds.} The seeds $(\Sigma_0,\Omega_{k0},\Omega_{s0})$ are chosen small enough that the background starts close to FLRW, but deliberately larger than observational bounds to make the geometric dynamics visible in phase space.
 Since $\rho_s\propto a^{-6}$, even a tiny initial spin fraction grows toward $\mathcal{O}(1)$ as $a$ decreases near any would-be high-density regime.
-I verified that varying $(\Sigma_0,\Omega_{k0},\Omega_{s0})$ by several orders of magnitude does not change the qualitative behavior (location and type of fixed points, curvature instability of the scaling solution, and the existence or absence of a bounce); more realistic values would simply make shear and curvature numerically invisible while ekpyrosis isotropizes even more efficiently.
+In the runs reported here, changing these seed amplitudes mainly affects visual prominence and transient duration of the geometric sectors, while the fixed-point structure and the curvature-instability trend of the scaling regime remain the same.

-Figure~\ref{fig:ecem_results_a} shows the time evolution corresponding to the trajectory of Fig.~\ref{fig:ecem_intro_phase}(a).
+Figure~\ref{fig:ecem_results_a} shows representative time evolution consistent with the flow shown in Fig.~\ref{fig:ecem_intro_phase}(a).
 The parameters are $(\lambda,\gamma_m)=(1.20,1.00)$ and the initial conditions are Set (a) in Table~\ref{tab:ecem_params}.
 The orbit converges to the scalar-field dominated node with

 and the geometric variables decay,

 The effective equation of state approaches $w_{\rm eff} \simeq \lambda^2/3-1 \approx -0.52$, corresponding to a late-time accelerating attractor on the expanding branch.